All posts

 Should I charge late fees?

-We recommend including late fee language in your contracts and on your invoices (typically 1.5% per month or a flat $25-50 fee).
+Include late fee language in your contracts and on your invoices (typically 1.5% per month or a flat $25-50 fee).
 Whether you enforce it is a judgment call.
 Having the policy in writing creates accountability.
 Waiving the fee for first-time offenders builds goodwill while still reinforcing that on-time payment is the expectation.

 Can I automate invoice reminders for free?